Table of Contents

 On my father’s side of the family the anecdotal evidence is very slim.
 Both he and his older sister were very young when their parents died.
 All we have is a German surname and the stories that my father had heard as a child.

-My father’s brother in law once told me that I looked more like his wife and my maternal grandmother, than any of the other cousins.
+My father’s brother in law once told me that my cousin Baadier and I looked more like his wife and my maternal grandmother, than any of the other cousins.
 I always assumed this meant that I had a leaning towards my Malay ancestry.
 His son, my cousin Shakir, shared the photo below of my grandfather with a few of their children.
 Shakir commented that Tietie, my father’s eldest sister and I look most like my grandmother.

 - According to the family oral tradition, when my grandparents registered their first child the government official refused to register them with my grandfather’s actual surname Schröder.
 Apparently the official insisted that any child from a Malay woman should be registered as Schroeder.
 A google search of the family name Schroeder brought up many similar spellings and confirmed that it is an ancient German surname from the North East regions that is widespread through central and eastern Europe.